Mercedes-Benz W123: Design

 The W123 shares technical similarities with its predecessors including engines, steering system, and suspension system.
 The design is updated with styling cues from its larger sibling, Mercedes-Benz W116, namely wider ribbed taillights, horizontal headlamps, front turn signal indicators on the outer edge, and pull-to-open door handles.

+Friedrich Geiger was head of the styling department at the time the W123 design was finalized in 1973.
+Design goals according to chief engineer Hans Scherenberg included creating a "balanced, dynamic, non-aggressive form – one that lends these vehicles a special character – by emphasizing horizontal lines both at the front and rear, suggesting a slight wedge shape from the side aspect, reducing the use of chrome trim and, in the truest sense of the term, introducing rounded lines,” Scherenberg said.
+"We are as unimpressed by revolutionary leaps of style as by fashionable gimmicks."

-The interior is revised with a larger instrument panel, central round ventilation outlets, HVAC (Heating Ventilation Air Conditioning) control panel and a single row of control switches in the centre.
+The interior is revised with a larger instrument panel, central round ventilation outlets, HVAC control panel and a single row of control switches in the centre.
 The instrument panel has three large gauges placed behind a single plastic cover.
 The manual HVAC control panel has three large dials with the left and right for individual temperature control and the centre dial for fan speed control.
 Air flow is controlled by two sliders (left for upper zone and right for lower zone).
 If the optional air conditioning unit was ordered, a temperature roll dial was fitted to the row of control switches.
 The automatic HVAC control panel is simplified with a single roll disc on the left for temperature control, a row of push buttons in the middle for directing the air flow and switching the system on and off and a vertical set of buttons on the right for controlling the fan speed and switching automatic control on and off.

-All models except the 280, 280 E, and coupé feature larger round headlamps with smaller round fog lamps with large glass plate covering the entire headlamp housing and acting as a diffusing lens.
-This setup is the same for North American models with the sealed beam units and glass plate partially covering the headlamp housing.
+Initially, all models except the 280, 280 E, and coupé featured larger round headlamps with smaller round fog lamps with large glass plate covering the entire headlamp housing and acting as a diffusing lens.
+This design is the same for North American models with the sealed beam units and glass plate partially covering the headlamp housing.
 The 280, 280 E, and coupé models use large rectangular headlamps with round fog lamps.
+From 1983 onward, all models except for the aforementioned North American models featured the rectangular headlamps.
 The headlamp washers and wipers set are optional.

 Nomenclatures

-Per Mercedes-Benz tradition (prior to the 1994 change), model designation corresponded to the engine displacement, chassis type (coupé or estate/station wagon), fuel type (for diesel engines only), and availability of fuel injection system (for petrol engines only):
+Per Mercedes-Benz tradition (prior to the 1993 rebranding), model designation corresponded to the engine displacement, chassis type (coupé or estate/station wagon), fuel type (for diesel engines only), and availability of fuel injection system for petrol engines: